-Would yo Would you say Strongly agree, Agree, Disagree, or Strongly disagree?
+Would yo u say Strongly agree, Agree, Disagree, or Strongly disagree?
 REF DK a.
 The RY class had a positive impact on my life.
 4 3 2 1 7 8 b.
 I learned how to avoid using drugs and alcohol.
-4 3 2 1 7 8 C. The RY class helped me form a better relationship with my parents.
+4 3 2 1 7 8 c.
+The RY class helped me form a better relationship with my parents.
 4 3 2 1 7 8 d.
 The RY class helped me form better relationships with my friends.
 4 3 2 1 7 8 e.
 Overall, I found this class helpful.
 4 3 2 1 7 8 f.
 Other students would benefit from a class like this.
 4 3 2 1 7 8

 8. What was the most important thing that you learned in this class?

 9. What suggestions do you have for improving this class in the future?

-Fina nally, I have just a couple of questions about your background.
+Finally, I have just a couple of questions about your background.

-10. .
-What is your age?
+10. What is your age?

 Years

-Refused 7
+Refused -7

-Don't know 8
+Don't know -8

-11. .
-Are you (ONLY ASK IF UNSURE)
+11. Are you...
+(ONLY ASK IF UNSURE)

 Male 1

 Female 2

 Refused 7

 Don't know 8

+0

-12. be your race/ethnicity?
-[NOTE TO INTERVIEWER: DO NOT READ RESPONSE OPTIONS GIVEN DOES NOT FIT INTO ONE OF THE OPTIONS BELOW, PLEASE FOLLO'GORY].
+12. How would you describe your race/ethnicity?
+[NOTE TO INTERVIEWER: DO NOT READ RESPONSE OPTIONS AT FIRST.
+IF RESPONSE GIVEN DOES NOT FIT INTO ONE OF THE OPTIONS BELOW, PLEASE FOLLOW-UP TO IDENTIFY A CATEGORY].

 Black, African-American, or African 1

 Latino, Hispanic or Chicano 2

 Asian or Pacific Islander 3

 American Indian or Native American 4

 White or Caucasian 5

 Biracial or multicultural 6

-Other (please describe:))7
+Other (please describe:) 7

 Refused 7

 Don't know 8

-Than k you.
+Thank you.
 That is all of the questions I have for you today.

-your PRO door for someone to significations of the state of the st nt by certified mail within the next week or two.
-This means that the mail carrier will bring the form it so we know that it isn't lost or stolen.
-INTERVIEWER; IF CERTIFIED MAIL IS A CE OF HAVING IT SENT BY REGULAR MAIL AT MEANS THAT IF THEY DON'T RECEIVE IT, WE WILL NOT REPLACE IT. ٨
+Your gift certificate will be sent by certified mail within the next week or two.
+This means that the mail carrier will bring it to your door for someone to sign for it so we know that it isn't lost or stolen.
+INTERVIEWER; IF CERTIFIED MAIL IS A PROBLEM, GIVE R A CHOICE OF HAVING IT SENT ELSEWHERE OR HAVING IT SENT BY REGULAR MAIL AT HIS/HER OWN RISK.
+THIS MEANS THAT IF THEY DON'T RECEIVE IT, WE WILL NOT REPLACE IT.

-Certified 1

-Regular mail 2
+Certified 1 Regular mail 2

-uld we send the gift card to?
+What name and address should we send the gift card to?

+Name:

-P Address:
+Address: